carranza-pinedo/carranza-pinedo.github.io/index.md

 My research explores topics related to animal minds, focusing on topics like:

-+ the role of animals' sensation of control in animal behavior research and welfare.
++ the study of animal affect and wellbeing through cognitive bias tests
 + the compatibility of sentience's multidimensional structure with inter-species welfare comparisons.
 + the relationship between niche construction processes and animal goal-directed decision-making.